How to Prove Another Driver Hit Your Car

 - Notify law enforcement: A police report is a valuable document when defending against an accident claim.
 It is always beneficial to gather as much information as possible.
 Ask for a copy.

 - Take pictures of the accident scene: Including your car and every vehicle involved.
-Document on film the condition of your clothing, visible injuries, and pictures of the surrounding area.
+Document on filming the condition of your clothing, visible injuries, and pictures of the surrounding area.

 - Witness statements are impactful: To the extent that speaking to potential witnesses is feasible, get the names and contact information of persons who are willing to testify on your behalf.